An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 Phase 8: Emotional Validation

-- Can I tell a story or explain why?
+- Can I tell a story or rationale behind it?

-- Would the recipient understand why I chose this particular gift?
+- Would the recipient understand why I chose exactly this gift?

 - Am I proud of this choice?